 Select the appropriate assessment year and “Text” under the view as option and click on the option to export the document as a PDF.

 Individuals have the option to view Form 26AS from the TRACES portal and can also download it as shown in the previous section.
 The Income Tax Form 26AS is linked with the PAN.
-Taxpayers can view Form 26AS from using net banking from the FY 2008-2009.
+Taxpayers can view Form 26AS by using net banking from the FY 2008-2009.
 They can view the Tax Credit Statement only if the PAN is linked to the particular account.
 This facility is available for free.

 Every person deducting tax at source has to furnish the details of tax deducted by them to the IT Department.
 On the basis of the details of TDS provided by the deductor, the Income Tax Department will update Form 26AS of the deductee.

-Often the actual amount of TDS and TDS credit as appearing in Form 26AS may differ and it may happen that the TDS credit appearing in Form 26AS may be less as compared to actual TDS, this may happen due to reasons like non-furnishing of TDS details to the IT Department by the deductor, deducting the tax in incorrect PAN, etc. If a discrepancy is due to the deductor, then they may file the TDS/TCS correction statement and correct the same.
+Often the actual amount of TDS and TDS credit as appearing in Form 26AS may differ and it may happen that the TDS credit appearing in Form 26AS may be less as compared to the actual TDS, this may happen due to reasons like non-furnishing of TDS details to the IT Department by the deductor, deducting the tax in incorrect PAN, etc. If a discrepancy is due to the deductor, then they may file the TDS/TCS correction statement and correct the same.

-The Income Tax Department updates the TDS details in Form 26AS on basis of details provided by the person deducting the tax (i.e., the deductor), hence, if there is any default on the part of deductor like non -furnishing of TDS details (i.e., TDS return) to the ITD, deducting the tax in incorrect PAN, etc. then Form 26AS will not reflect the actual TDS.
-The taxpayers are advised to confirm the tax credit appearing in Form 26AS and should reconcile the difference, if any.
+The Income Tax Department updates the TDS details in Form 26AS on basis of details provided by the person deducting the tax (i.e., the deductor), hence, if there is any default on the part of the deductor like non -furnishing of TDS details (i.e., TDS return) to the ITD, deducting the tax in incorrect PAN, etc. then Form 26AS will not reflect the actual TDS.
+The taxpayers are advised to confirm the tax credit appearing in Form 26AS and should reconcile the difference if any.

 Yes, the TDS credit in your case will be reflected in your Form 26AS, and, hence you can claim the same while filing ITR.
 However, the claim of TDS to be made in your return of income should be strict as per the TDS credit being reflected in Form 26AS.